 Enrollment Level

 Full-time students at Oregon Coast Community College are those who register for 12 or more credits per term.
 Students who register for less than 12 credits in a term are part-time.
-Part-time enrollment statuses are:
+All enrollment statuses are listed below: